openHPI/codeharbor/docs/LOCAL_SETUP.md

 ### Start CodeHarbor

-For the development environment, three server processes are required: the Rails server for the main application, a Webpack server providing JavaScript and CSS assets and the Solid Queue supervisor to process background jobs.
+For the development environment, three server processes are required: the Rails server for the main application, a Webpack server providing JavaScript and CSS assets, and the Solid Queue supervisor to process background jobs.

 1. Webpack dev server: